 Rediscover the World

 Polaris Explorer monocular will surely show you the world and all of its hidden beauty.
 When traveling, we often miss tiny but important details of scenery simply because of limitations of our eyes.
 And with this monocular, you will discover them all.
 We found it to be of great help for travelers and bird watchers.
 After taking a closer look, Polaris Optics Explorer shows bright and accurate image due to fully multi-coated glass that transmits a lot of light.
-This model has 12x magnification power.
+One of the most powerful compact monoculars out there, this model has 12 x magnification power.
 To put it simply, with such zoom, you will see an object from 300 ft. as if it were at 25 ft. from you.

 Tested by Nature